Dec 9–13, 2019

 The Isotope Separation On Line (ISOL) method is adopted in several accelerator facilities around the world in order to produce a number of isotopes of interest for a variety of branches of science.
 At the core of ISOL facilities is a target and ion source assembly which has to withstand extreme temperature conditions and constant particle irradiation, which are both playing a role in the...

-Benjamin Eftink
+9. Dr Benjamin Eftink (LANL)

-(University of Manchester / United Kingdom Atomic Energy Authority)
+10. Mr Phil Earp (University of Manchester / United Kingdom Atomic Energy Authority)

 Oral presentation